jakehildreth/ADCSGoat/.github/CONTRIBUTING.md

 # How to contribute

-Contributions to Build-LocksmithLab are highly encouraged and desired.
+Contributions to ADCSGoat are highly encouraged and desired.
 Below are some guidelines that will help make the process as smooth as possible.

 ## Getting Started